danroc/geoblock/README.md

 access control rules.
 Rules are evaluated sequentially, applying the first match per request.
 If no rules match, the default policy applies.

-A rule matches if all specified conditions are met, which can include:
+A rule matches if all specified conditions are met.
+Rules can include one or more of the following criteria:

-- `countries`: List of ISO 3166-1 alpha-2 country codes.
+- `countries`: List of country codes (ISO 3166-1 alpha-2)
-- `domains`: List of domains.
+- `domains`: List of domain names
-- `networks`: List of CIDR blocks.
+- `networks`: List of IP ranges in CIDR notation
-- `autonomous_systems`: List of ASNs.
+- `autonomous_systems`: List of ASNs

 Example configuration file: